If you are a pet owner, you need to ensure that you are always ready to provide first aid in case of an emergency to

 What is the method of providing rescue breathing + CPR to your pet?

 In some conditions of illness, your pet may suddenly stop breathing or your heart stops.
 In these situations, provide CPR.
-Perform this external breathing process by shutting the dog’s mouth with your hand and pumping air into the pet’s nostrils directly by your mouth until you see his chest expanded.
+Perform this external breathing process by shutting the dog’s mouth with your hand and pumping air into the pet’s nostrils directly by your mouth until you see his chest expand.
 You can press on their chest as well to revive the heart.
 Learn more about Pet CPR here!